RoboScout DTC

 Robotics & Autonomy

-PI Derek Paley (UMD) and co-PI Darren Robey (UROC) are collaboratively working on autonomous control and field testing of multi-agent robot systems with onboard perception and planning under the ARL-funded ArtIAMAS cooperative agreement.
+PI Derek Paley (UMD) and co-PI Joshua Gaus (UROC) are collaboratively working on autonomous control and field testing of multi-agent robot systems with onboard perception and planning under the ARL-funded ArtIAMAS cooperative agreement.

 Medical Trauma & Sensors